wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 We will use a similar function in our example program (look at the source code chapter).
 To demonstrate the technique, we created a simple object in Maya (a tree with a star sitting on top) and rendered an image of that tree from a given camera in Maya (see the image below).
 To simplify the exercise we triangulated the geometry.
 We then stored a description of that geometry and the Maya camera 4x4 transform matrix (the camera-to-world matrix) in our program.

 To create an image of that object, we need to:

-1. Loop over each triangle that make up the geometry
+- Loop over each triangle that make up the geometry.
-2. Extract from the vertex list the vertices making up the current triangle
+- Extract from the vertex list the vertices making up the current triangle.
-3. Convert these vertices' world coordinates to 2D pixel coordinates
+- Convert these vertices' world coordinates to 2D pixel coordinates.
-4. Draw lines connecting the resulting 2D points to draw an image of that triangle as viewed from the camera (we trace a line from the first point to the second point, from the second point to the third, and then from the third point back to the first point).
+- Draw lines connecting the resulting 2D points to draw an image of that triangle as viewed from the camera (we trace a line from the first point to the second point, from the second point to the third, and then from the third point back to the first point).

 We then store the resulting lines in an SVG file.
 The SVG format is designed to create images using simple geometric shapes such as lines, rectangles, circles, etc. which are described in XML.
 Here is how we define a line in SVG for instance: